HOW IT ALL STARTED

 When Candice Arnold, executive director of Hockey Fight MS found out she was diagnosed with MS, she decided to use her passion to build a tournament that would help thousands of others in her position.

 The inspiration to form this organization came as a direct response to my own diagnosis.
 I experienced my first symptoms of MS in August 2005.
-After undergoing several diagnostic tests such as blood work, MRI’s and a spinal tap, I was informed by my neurologist that I had multiple sclerosis.
-To say that I was shocked is an understatement.
-I didn’t know anything about multiple sclerosis so I wasn’t exactly sure what this meant at first.
+After undergoing several diagnostic tests such as blood work, MRI’s and a spinal tap, my my neurologist confirmed I had multiple sclerosis.
+I was completely blindsided by this diagnosis.
+I didn’t know anything about multiple sclerosis so I wasn’t exactly sure what this meant at first, but it didn't sound good.
 I spent days worrying about what life would be like from that moment on.
 I was 25 years old and had my whole life ahead of me.
-I wondered if I would be able to continue playing sports and participate in the other activities I enjoyed.
+Would I be able to continue playing sports and participate in the other activities I enjoyed?

-Rather than accepting defeat, I started brainstorming ways to make the best of the situation.
+While this diagnosis was a surprise, rather than accepting defeat, I started brainstorming ways to make the best of the situation.
 Like the saying goes, “when life hands you lemons, make lemonade.”
-I decided the only thing I could do was help find a cure and so, within one week of being diagnosed, I started planning the first Hockey Fights MS tournament in Pennsylvania.
+I decided the only thing I could do was raise awareness and help find a cure.
+So, within one week of being diagnosed, I started planning the first Hockey Fights MS tournament in Bethlehem, PA.

 It is my personal mission to use the skills I have to help as many people as possible and in as many ways as possible, whether it be through research, rehabilitation, or simply raising awareness.
-Over the years, Hockey Fights MS has expanded into hosting 8 tournaments in 5 states throughout the New England and Mid-Atlantic regions and recently added our first event in Canada.
+Over the years, Hockey Fights MS has expanded into hosting 8 tournaments in 5 states throughout the New England and Mid-Atlantic regions.
 None of this would be possible if it weren't for the unwavering support of my family, friends, and volunteers.
 I am forever grateful for the support I have and the opportunities that lie ahead.

 Candice Arnold is the Founder and Executive Director of Hockey Fights MS. In this role she oversees operations, staff, beneficiary relationships and business development.
-Diagnosed with Multiple Sclerosis in 2005, she took her love for the sport of ice hockey and has used it to raise awareness and help improve the lives of others living with MS. Candice enjoys spending time with her family, playing hockey, and enjoying the outdoors.
+Diagnosed with Multiple Sclerosis in 2005, she took her love for ice hockey and has used it to raise awareness and help improve the lives of others living with MS. In 2022, Candice was awarded The Raker Memorial Award - Good Sheperd's highest honor - for the many years she has worked to raise money for their MS Wellness Program.
+Candice enjoys spending time with her family, playing hockey, snowshoeing, gardening, camping and enjoying the outdoors.
 Event weekends she splits time between the rinks ensuring everyone is having a great experience and keeping things running smoothly behind the scenes.

 Darryl Arnold is the Assistant Director for Hockey Fights MS. He is a liaison with our on-ice officials and assists with operations and overseeing staff onsite at tournaments.
 Darryl enjoys spending time with his family, skiing, and running.
 Event weekends he can be found at the rink as a resource for our participants.